hughperkins/tf-coriander/README.md

 sudo make install
 ```
 - you need an OpenCL-enabled GPU installed and OpenCL drivers for that GPU installed.
 Currently, supported OpenCL version is 1.2 or better
+  - To check this: run `clinfo`, and check you have at least one 'GPU' device available.
+If you do, then you're good :+1:

 ### Procedure